Supplements

 In the United States, supplements are regulated as food, not as medicine.
 That one fact explains most of what follows.

 Under a 1994 law, the Dietary Supplement Health and Education Act, the Food and Drug Administration does not approve supplements for safety or effectiveness before they go on sale.
 There is no review before the fact, the way there is for a new prescription drug.
-The company that makes the supplement is the one that decides it is safe, and the FDA usually steps in only afterward, once the product is already being sold and problems have surfaced.
+That does not mean the factory floor is lawless: federal good-manufacturing rules require companies to set and meet specifications for a supplement's identity, purity, strength, and composition, and a genuinely new ingredient, one not sold in the United States before October 15, 1994, is supposed to be flagged to the FDA for a safety review at least 75 days before it goes on sale.
+But most ingredients on the shelf predate that cutoff and are exempt, those rules govern how a product is made rather than whether it works, and enforcement is thin.
+The company that makes the supplement is still the one that decides it is safe, and the FDA usually steps in only afterward, once the product is already being sold and problems have surfaced.

 The order is backwards.
 A prescription medication has to be shown to be safe and effective, in controlled studies, before anyone is allowed to sell it.
 A supplement is sold first and questioned later, if it is questioned at all.